Cosmodyne-Industries/GameMaker-RAG-Tools/README.md

 ![GML Tools UI](images/gml_tool_2.png)

 This tool is designed to make it easier and more efficient to collaborate on GameMaker projects with free online chatbots (e.g. ChatGPT, Claude chat, Copilot chat).
-At its heart, this a basic RAG (Retrieval-augmented Generation) workflow which keeps the user deliberately front-and-centre.
+At its heart, this a rudimentary RAG (Retrieval-Augmented Generation) workflow which keeps the user deliberately front-and-centre.

-A python script reads all the code from your game, cleans and deposits it into a single .txt file, and then makes an API call to Claude Haiku (Anthropic API key not included) to generate a summarised index of every item in your game, its role, and dependencies.
-The index can then easily be shared with your LLM of choice at the start of each new conversation, to act as the single, authoritative source of context for the rest of the session.
+A python script reads all the code from your game, cleans and deposits it into a single .txt file, and then makes an API call to Claude Haiku (Anthropic API key not included) to generate a summarised index of every object/script, its role, and dependencies.
+With the click of a button, the index can quickly be shared with your LLM of choice at the start of each new conversation, to act as the authoritative source of context for the rest of the session.

-Your LLM can then request to see the full code of whichever objects/scripts/events is relevant to the task at hand.
-You then simply select the object or script from the list in the UI, add the events you want to share to your "basket", and then click "copy to clipboard" to share it with your AI collaborator.
+Your LLM can then request to see the full code of whichever objects/scripts/events is most relevant to the task at hand.
+You simply select the object or script from the list in the UI, add the codeblocks it requested to your "basket", and then click "copy to clipboard" to share it with your AI collaborator.

-This saves you time when starting new conversations, helps the chatbot to understand the broader impacts of code changes and anticipate unintended consequences, and prevents early context bloat.
+This saves you time when starting new conversations, helps the chatbot to understand the broader impacts of code changes, and prevents early context bloat.

+You can also add some persistent "notes" (specific rules or instructions that you want to apply to every conversation) which will be added to the index automatically when you copy it to clipboard.

 Additionally, there is an inbuilt "review" button which you can use to get immediate, general feedback and optimisation tips on all the code currently selected in your basket.
+This uses the most advanced commercailly-avaialble Anthorpic model (Opus), so you can then pass the suggestions on directly to your free LLM to action.

 Note that generating or updating the index, or using the "review" button, will incur a very small API cost.